Arkansas Highway 110

-Highway 110 (AR 110, Ark.
-110, and Hwy.
-110) is a designation for three east–west state highways in north central Arkansas.
-One segment of 16.71 mi runs east from US Highway 65 (US 65) at Botkinburg to Highway 9/Highway 16 near Shirley.
+Arkansas Highway 110 (AR 110) is a designation for three state highways in north central Arkansas.
+One segment of 16.71 mi runs east from U.S. Route 65 (US 65) at Botkinburg to Highway 9/Highway 16 near Shirley.
 A second route of 3.15 mi begins at Highway 16/Highway 92 in Greers Ferry and runs east to the lake shore of Greers Ferry Lake.
 A third segment of 20.43 mi begins at the Sugar Maple Dr/Old Tr intersection outside Heber Springs and runs east to Highway 16 in Pangburn.

 Route description

 Botkinburg to Shirley

 Highway 110 begins at US 65 in Botkinburg in northern Van Buren County.
 The highway winds east through Plant into Stone County.
 Although only running in the county for 1.45 mi, the highway passes the historic Joe Guffey House in Old Lexington, a property listed on the National Register of Historic Places (NRHP).
 Upon returning to Van Buren County the highway continues southeast to terminate at Highway 9/Highway 16 near Shirley.
 The route does not intersect any other state highways along its routing.